Emily Allchurch: Career

 Allchurch was born in Jersey, a town in the Channel Islands of the United Kingdom.
 After graduating from the Kent Institute of Art & Design and the Royal College of Art, London (in sculpture), Allchurch initially used digital editing for emphasizing effects in a singular work.
 Allchurch specializes in using a variety of contemporary photographs to create a cohesive image of an imaginary place.
 She has created a multitude of artistic series that create a new contemporary life in classic paintings, or imagined landscapes.
 By taking a template of the original image, Allchurch digitally superimposes her own photographs to recreate the original work.

 Settings

 By 2003, she began to graph many photographs of Old Master artworks into a new collage, for example, her Settings, a series of thirteen works.
 Allchurch cites Settings as “the start of a photographic journey,” in which photographs put a contemporary twist on a traditional landscape.
-Settings is a series of 12 reimagined architectural works of the European Old Masters, and was in progress from 2003-2006.
+Settings is a series of 12 reimagined architectural works of the European Old Masters, and was in progress from 2003 to 2006.

 Allchurch combined photographs from suburban London in order to create collages of these architectural works.
 Her mastery in lightbox-effects creates the illusion that the combined images are one.
 Although all of the inspired architecture is from the past, Allchurch kept modern details from the photos—like graffiti, signs and litter—to create a contemporary tone.